 - Modification of complexity in parts of the application without updating the whole system

-Designing mobile application architecture is an obligatory step to get a successful application delivered.
+Obviously, designing mobile application architecture is an obligatory step to get a successful application delivered.
 Poor software architecture is error-prone, not reliable, and restrains from developing scalability.
-There are some tips that software engineers use to build effective software applications.
+Yet, there are some tips that software engineers use to receive effective mobile app development solutions:

-- Take into account platform specifics.
 UI constraints can happen in building applications for certain platforms.
-These are usually adjusting to screen sizes, memory usage, battery life, security, and network connectivity.
+In addition, these are usually adjusting to screen sizes, memory usage, battery life, security, and network connectivity.

-- Use best practices for application scalability.
 When building scalable mobile apps, you’ll need to accommodate more resources not changing the core structure.
-The choice of framework and tech stack is critical in developing and improving the app’s scalability, but also reduction in dependencies, code reusability, components separation, data flows, use of global and local services impact how well the application will perform multiple users’ requests.
+Naturally, the choice of framework and tech stack is critical in developing and improving the app’s scalability, but also reduction in dependencies, code reusability, components separation, data flows, use of global and local services impact how well the application will perform multiple users’ requests.

-- Mobile enterprise development should carefully choose mobile application architecture and consider all the variants before shifting to the development stage.
-Native approach, the enterprise can request a cross-platform application.
+Mobile enterprise development should consider all the variants of those before shifting to the development stage.
+Nevertheless, native approach, the enterprise can request a cross-platform application.
 Thus, there is a possibility to see a reduction in costs, faster time-to-market, and other benefits.